retrage/lkl-nabla-base-build/README.md

 Since Solo5 expects its source code is either a release tarball or a full git repository, `git submodule update solo5` will fail to build.
-So clone the repositoty manually.
+So clone the repository manually.

 ```console
 $ cd frankenlibc